numpde/idom/docs/source/about/contributor-guide.rst

 - Install an editable version of the Python code

-- Download, build, and install Javascript dependencies
+- Download, build, and install JavaScript dependencies

 - Install some pre-commit_ hooks for Git